Key Takeaways

 Framework expertise specific to your market

-Engagement model: advisory vs hands-on
+Engagement model: advisory versus hands-on

 Startup-specific engagement structure